pzq123456/LSGI522/Topic6.md

 # Topic 6 Satellite Positioning

+## Questions from exams
+### 1. uestion 6
+- (a)  Explain the difference between the terms GPS and GNSS.
+(2 marks)
+- (b)  In the GPS system, the positioning codes are phase modulated onto the L1 and L2 carrier waves.
+Explain the principle of phase modulation.
+(2 marks)

 1. What are the three segments of GPS and what are their functions?
 Show how they interact with each other using a diagram.

 Space segment